nitin00201/backend-colab/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

-This guide explains how to deploy the Monolith App to Render.
+This guide explains how to deploy the Monolith App to Render using Render's native Node.js environment (not Docker).

 ## Prerequisites